lerenn/blog/content/posts/use-dagger-on-fedora-silverblue/index.md

 - Has rootful Podman with full kernel access
 - Can be accessed remotely via SSH
 - Provides complete isolation from the host

+### Why `podman machine` Commands Must Run on the Host

+**Important distinction**: While `podman-remote` can forward container operations (like `podman ps`, `podman run`) to the host via API sockets, `podman machine` commands are fundamentally different:

+- **Container operations** (`podman ps`, `podman run`, etc.): These are API calls that can be forwarded remotely via `podman-remote` or by setting `CONTAINER_HOST`/`DOCKER_HOST` to point to an API socket.
+- **Machine management** (`podman machine start`, `podman machine init`, etc.): These commands must execute locally because they:
+  - Launch QEMU virtual machines on the host
+  - Manage VM lifecycle (start/stop VMs)
+  - Create network bridges and configure networking
+  - Set up file sharing between host and VM
+  - Require QEMU binaries (`qemu-system-x86_64`), `gvproxy`, and `virtiofsd` to be available in the execution environment

+When you run `podman-remote machine start` from a toolbox, it still tries to execute the machine management locally (in the toolbox), which fails because:
+1. The toolbox doesn't have QEMU installed
+2. The toolbox doesn't have access to the host's VM management infrastructure
+3. Even if QEMU were installed in the toolbox, it would try to create VMs inside the toolbox container, not on the host

+**Solution**: To run `podman machine` commands from within a toolbox, you need to execute them on the host.
+Fedora Silverblue provides `flatpak-spawn --host` for this purpose (see the implementation section below for details).

 ### Architecture: Shared Machine for Dagger